Small Room Ideas to Make a Space Look Bigger

 If you have spots in your home that you’ve been challenged with, I hope these small room ideas for tricking the eye can help.
 And if you look at the photos in this post and think, “That is not a small room,” you’ve officially been visually tricked. 😉

-Use very light colors or very dark colors to give a room depth.
+Using very light colors or very dark shades is a great way to give a room depth.

-Medium shades can make a room appear smaller, but when you use bright whites and deep dark paint colors, you create contrast, which creates depth and the illusion of a larger space.
+Mid-tone paint shades can make a room appear smaller, but when you use bright whites and deep dark paint colors, you create contrast, which creates depth and the illusion of open space.
 (Our paint colors we’ve used are listed here.)

 2 Dark Colors in Small Rooms With No Windows Create the Illusion of Space